Wappsto/wapp-api/README.md

 * `token` (String): An installation token associated with [extsync](#extsync) requests.
 * `version` (String): Set a default version of documents.

-In `wapp.util` object you can access these options.
+In `wappsto.util` object you can access these options.

 It is possible to debug a **Background** task using browser's DevTools.
 All the wapp console logs will be shown in the DevTools Console: